The Reporting Renaissance:

 cycle time compression

-My role was to build the organization’s first self-serve Tableau dashboard that tracked user actions in real-time with weekly updates, replacing month-old manual reports.
+My role was to build the organization's first self-serve dashboard, replacing month-old manual reports and reducing reporting cycle time by 85%.

 The Problem